GiottoVerducci/rulebook2024/content.md

 Control can change through game effects and this is clearly noted when using those effects.\
 \
-**Burn:** When a card is burned, it is placed into its owner's ash heap (discard pile).
-The ash heap can be examined by any Methuselah at any time.
+**Burn:** When a card is burned, it is placed into its owner's ash heap.
 When a counter is burned, it is returned to the blood bank.
-Sometimes, an instruction may say to remove a card from the game.
-While some cards and effects can retrieve cards from the ash heap, cards that are removed from the game cannot be retrieved or affected in any way.
 When a card is burned or removed from the game, any counters or other cards on it are burned.\
 \